 Flying to Pai, Thailand

 The one thing working to slightly stifle out-of-control development in Pai is the lack of a "real" airport.
-Flights are irregular and pricey for the short distance covered.
-Tiny Kan Airlines operates three flights per week between Chiang Mai and Pai for around 1,500 baht one way.
-Flight time is less than 30 minutes.
+Flights are irregular, at best, and are sometimes suspended indefinitely.

 To get to Pai from Chiang Mai, you'll have to drive yourself or careen through the mountainous turns like everyone else!
 For now, anyway.